devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/verify.md

     * You can not delete or modify any of the application resources through the CloudFront Distribution.

-	    > Try using something like Postman to make requests with different HTTP verbs (e.g. Delete)
+	    > Try using something like curl or Postman to make requests with different HTTP verbs (e.g. Delete).
+Below is an example using curl:

+        ```
+        curl -i -X DELETE <WebsiteCloudFrontURL>/index.html
+        ```

 ## Verify Task 2